Sourdough Donuts – 3 Glazes

 - Butter – Makes the dough rich and buttery with a soft crumb.

-- Eggs - Adds a lot of flavor to the bread, gives a tender crumb, and strengthens the texture.
+- Eggs – Add a lot of flavor to the bread, give a tender crumb, and strengthen the texture.

-- Levain - Levain is a larger amount of wild yeast that is made from a small quantity of sourdough starter.
-You can also use sourdough discard.
+- Sourdough starter – Also known as levain in some recipes is a larger amount of wild yeast or sourdough starter made from a small quantity.
+You can also use sourdough discard as long as you have enough for the recipe below.

-- Levain - In a medium bowl, combine the sourdough starter, water, and flour.
+- Active Starter (Levain) – In a medium bowl, combine the sourdough starter, water, and flour.
 Stir well to combine.
 Then, cover and leave to rise for 3 to 5 hours at room temperature.

-Pro tip - Autolyze will help strengthen the gluten formation on the dough.
+Pro tip – Autolyze will help strengthen the gluten formation in the dough.

 - Knead – Next, add the sugar, salt, and butter.
 Knead the dough with a dough hook attachment on medium speed for 10 to 15 minutes or until smooth and elastic.
 Scrape the bottom and sides of the bowl.

-Pro tip - The dough will still be very very soft, yet smooth, shiny, and very elastic with you do the windowpane test. - Bulk ferment - Transfer the dough to an oiled bowl and cover it with plastic wrap.
-Let the dough rest then fold once more to shape it into a ball.
+Pro tip – The dough will still be very, very soft, yet smooth, shiny, and very elastic when you do the windowpane test. - Bulk ferment – Transfer the dough to an oiled bowl and cover it with plastic wrap.
+Let the dough rest, then fold once more to shape it into a ball.
 Leave the dough to rise in the refrigerator (38°F / 3°C) for 6 to 8 hours.

 Pro tip – The dough can be kept in the fridge for up to 24 hours.
 The highly enriched dough will rise very slowly.